 Animal-based measures may only be assessed via video if available.

-Animal- based measures of unconsciousness: Loss of posture, absence of movements.
+Animal- based measures of unconsciousness: Loss of posture, only if accompanied by sustained and complete lack of muscle tone and absence of movements.

 Animal-based measures of an effective kill are: absence of signs of life such as breathing, righting reflex or body movement.